Cleopatra: Donations of Alexandria

 In an event held at the gymnasium soon after the triumph, Cleopatra dressed as Isis and declared that she was the Queen of Kings with her son Caesarion, King of Kings, while Alexander Helios was declared king of Armenia, Media, and Parthia, and two-year-old Ptolemy Philadelphus was declared king of Syria and Cilicia.
 Cleopatra Selene II was bestowed with Crete and Cyrene.
 Antony and Cleopatra may have been wed during this ceremony.
 Antony sent a report to Rome requesting ratification of these territorial claims, now known as the Donations of Alexandria.
 Octavian wanted to publicize it for propaganda purposes, but the two consuls, both supporters of Antony, had it censored from public view.

 In late 34 BC, Antony and Octavian engaged in a heated war of propaganda that would last for years.
 Antony claimed that his rival had illegally deposed Lepidus from their triumvirate and barred him from raising troops in Italy, while Octavian accused Antony of unlawfully detaining the king of Armenia, marrying Cleopatra despite still being married to his sister Octavia, and wrongfully claiming Caesarion as the heir of Caesar instead of Octavian.
 The litany of accusations and gossip associated with this propaganda war has shaped the popular perceptions about Cleopatra from Augustan-period literature through to various media in modern times.
 Cleopatra was said to have brainwashed Mark Antony with witchcraft and sorcery and was as dangerous as Homer's Helen of Troy in destroying civilization.
 Pliny the Elder claims in his Natural History that Cleopatra once dissolved a pearl worth tens of millions of sesterces in vinegar just to win a dinner-party bet.
 The accusation that Antony had stolen books from the Library of Pergamum to restock the Library of Alexandria later turned out to be an admitted fabrication by Gaius Calvisius Sabinus.

-A papyrus document dated to February 33 BC, later used to wrap a mummy, contains the signature of Cleopatra, probably written by an official authorized to sign for her.
-It concerns certain tax exemptions in Egypt granted to either Quintus Caecillius or Publius Canidius Crassus, a former Roman consul and Antony's confidant who would command his land forces at Actium.
-A subscript in a different handwriting at the bottom of the papyrus reads "make it happen" or "so be it" (γινέσθωι); this is likely the autograph of the queen, as it was Ptolemaic practice to countersign documents to avoid forgery.
+A papyrus document (Papyrus Bingen 45) received on 23 February 33 BC, later used to wrap a mummy, possibly contains an autograph of Cleopatra.
+The official ordinance grants certain tax exemptions in Egypt to either Quintus Caecillius or Publius Canidius Crassus, a former Roman consul and Antony's confidant who would command his land forces at Actium.
+A subscription in a different handwriting at the bottom of the papyrus reads "make it happen" or "so be it" (γινέσθωι); this is possibly the autograph of the queen, as it was Ptolemaic practice to countersign documents to avoid forgery.